 Refer to the Source your suppliers section of our website for more information on how and when you can use these templates.

 Government model contracts have been designed as the default government contract and are aimed purchasing low-value, low-risk common goods and services.

 It is up to your agency to determine what constitutes low-value, low-risk common goods and services.
 This definition is subjective and will depend on the size of your agency and the scale and complexity of your procurement function.

 The Form 1 templates have been developed for use by agencies that contract in the name of the Crown (e.g. Her Majesty the Queen, in right of New Zealand, acting by and through the Ministry of Business, Innovation and Employment).

 The Form 2 templates have been developed for use by any other buyer that does not contract in the name of the Crown.

 Refer to the Construction Procurement section of our website for the companion guides to the tools below.

 Used to identify challenges, complexities and risks to project delivery.

 For the asset manager to identify key operational constraints and/or requirements that will need to be addressed in the project.

 Used to assess the capability and appetite of the market to deliver the project.
-If capability lacks, identify what development may be required.

 For the sponsor to identify if capability exists to keep the project viable and aligned to the strategic objectives of the organisation.